Real temptations

 What if the monsters died permanently when you kill them?

-Unless the monsters reproduce (by whatever means) quickly,
+Unless the monsters reproduce (by whatever means) quickly, a monsterslaying-oriented MUD quickly runs out of monsters to kill.

 In this case, life should be valued.